EstherAlo/DAREY.IO-Projects/Project9/Project9.md

 # __CONTINOUS INTERGRATION PIPELINE FOR TOOLING WEBSITE__

-- The task of this project is to ennhance the architecture prepared in Project 8 by adding a Jenkins server, configure a job to automatically deploy source codes changes from Git to NFS server
+- The task of this project is to enhance the architecture prepared in Project 8 by adding a Jenkins server in order to configure a job to automatically deploy source codes changes from Git to NFS server

 ![Pic8](./images/Pic8.png)